Skip to Content

 What Should I Do If I Witness Racial Discrimination at Work?

-A qualified racial discrimination attorney in Brooklyn Brown Kwon & Lam is ready to help you.
+A qualified racial discrimination attorney in Brooklyn at Brown Kwon & Lam is ready to help you.
 Get in touch via online form or call (212) 295-5828 to make an appointment right away.
 Your initial consultation is free of charge.

 What Makes Us Different